 Your travel fund can be a checking account, savings account or money market.
 Give this special bank account a nickname like “Weekend Getaway with Bae”.

-For more tips on how to get started with a travel fund, listen to Episode 2 of The Thought Card podcast – Why You Need a Travel Fund.
+For more tips on how to get started with a travel fund, press play and listen to Episode 2 of The Thought Card podcast – Why You Need a Travel Fund.

 Why save for travel consistently?